-D. Authority to Expel

-As required by Education Code Section 47605(c)(5)(J)(ii), students recommended for expulsion are entitled to a hearing adjudicated by a neutral officer to determine whether the student should be expelled.
+D. Authority to Expel: As required by Education Code Section 47605(c)(5)(J)(ii), students recommended for expulsion are entitled to a hearing adjudicated by a neutral officer to determine whether the student should be expelled.
 The procedures herein provide for such a hearing and the notice of said hearing, as required by law.

-A student may be expelled either by the neutral and impartial TCS Board of Directors following a hearing before it or by the TCS Board of Directors upon the recommendation of a neutral and impartial Administrative Panel to be assigned by the Board of Directors as needed.
-The Administrative Panel shall consist of at least three members who are certificated and neither a teacher of the pupil nor a Board member of TCS's governing board.
+A student may be expelled either by the neutral and impartial Charter School Board of Directors following a hearing before it or by the Charter School Board of Directors upon the recommendation of a neutral and impartial Administrative Panel to be assigned by the Board of Directors as needed.
+The Administrative Panel shall consist of at least three (3) members who are certificated and neither a teacher of the student nor a member of the Charter School Board of Directors.
 Each entity shall be presided over by a designated neutral hearing chairperson.
 The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense, and the Board of Directors shall make the final determination.

-E. Expulsion Procedures

-Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Director or designee determines that the student has committed an expellable offense and recommends the student for expulsion.
+E. Expulsion Procedures: Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
+Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Executive Director or designee determines that the student has committed an expellable offense and recommends the student for expulsion.

 In the event an Administrative Panel hears the case, it will make a recommendation to the Board for a final decision whether to expel.
-The hearing shall be held in closed session (complying with all pupil confidentiality rules under FERPA) unless the Pupil makes a written request for a public hearing in open session three (3) days prior to the date of the scheduled hearing.
+The hearing shall be held in closed session (complying with all student confidentiality rules under the Family Educational Rights and Privacy Act ("FERPA")) unless the student makes a written request for a public hearing in open session three (3) days prior to the date of the scheduled hearing.

 Written notice of the hearing shall be forwarded to the student and the student's parent/guardian at least ten (10) calendar days before the date of the hearing.
-Upon mailing the notice, it shall be deemed served upon the pupil.
+Upon mailing the notice, it shall be deemed served upon the student.
 The notice shall include:

 - 1. The date and place of the expulsion hearing; - 2.
-A statement of the specific facts, charges, and offenses upon which the proposed expulsion is based; - 3.
-A copy of TCS's disciplinary rules which relate to the alleged violation; - 4.
-Notification of the student's or parent/guardian's obligation to provide information about the student's status at TCS to any other school district or school to which the student seeks enrollment; - 5.
+A statement of the specific facts, charges and offenses upon which the proposed expulsion is based; - 3.
+A copy of the Charter School's disciplinary rules which relate to the alleged violation; - 4.
+Notification of the student's or parent/guardian's obligation to provide information about the student's status at the Charter School to any other school district or school to which the student seeks enrollment; - 5.
 The opportunity for the student and/or the student's parent/guardian to appear in person or to employ and be represented by counsel or a non-attorney advisor; - 6.
 The right to inspect and obtain copies of all documents to be used at the hearing; - 7.
 The opportunity to confront and question all witnesses who testify at the hearing; - 8.
 The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf including witnesses.

-F. Special Procedures for Expulsion Hearings Involving Sexual Assault or Battery Offenses
+F. Special Procedures for Expulsion Hearings Involving Sexual Assault or Battery Offenses: